lucca65/thedapp/README.md

 ## Notes

 - This project uses ES Script 2015+, so some browsers may not run it well, check your updates!
+- We do a little of dirty coding to update some UI elements, but we do that so no external framework is involved.
+That way you have a purer reference